open-estuary/estuary/doc/Deploy_Manual.4D03.md

 You can upgrade UEFI and trust firmare yourself based on FTP service, but this is not necessary.
 If you really want to do it, please refer to [UEFI_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/UEFI_Manual.4D03.md).

-<h3 id="2.4">Upgrade DTB file</h3>
+<h3 id="2.4">Upgrade DTB file(Necessary step) </h3>

 Because this dtb file is important to this D03 boards, firstly you must flash this DTB file into spiflash before any methods of bringing up systerm.
 Boot D03 to UEFI SHELL, and type the follow commands in EBL:

 We will often do some commands in UEFI EBL shell for these methods, about how to enter it,please refer to [UEFI_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/UEFI_Manual.4D03.md).